waris1hezb/MotionInput-UnityLibrary/Assets/Documentation/GeneralScriptsReadme.md

 - **`Awake()`**

   - Description: This method is called when the script instance is being loaded.
-It initializes references to the Camera and stores the initial rotation of the GameObject.
+It initialises references to the Camera and stores the initial rotation of the GameObject.
   - Behavior:
     - Gets the main Camera in the scene.
     - Stores the initial rotation of the GameObject.